 Google Ads offers a few different options: text ads that show up prominently in search results, and Shopping Ads that show your product photo and price in a more ecommerce-oriented format.

-- How To Use Google Remarketing for Ecommerce
+- How to use Google remarketing for ecommerce

-Reach out to bloggers
+7. Reach out to bloggers (free/ paid)

 Here’s a not-so-well-kept secret about online content: Publishers are always on the lookout for fresh content and stories to tell.